Danychr1/The-Cyber-Defense-Playbook-Project/Topics/Tools/Labs/Windows/Windows CLI.md

 msfconsole -q
 ```

-Note: The connection process may take a moment, please be patient while it initializes.
+Note: The connection process may take a moment to complete.
+Please be patient while it initializes.

 Once connected, your terminal prompt will change to indicate you're in the Metasploit 2 console.